japila-books/apache-spark-internals/docs/executor/CoarseGrainedExecutorBackend.md

 In the end, the handler sends a <<Shutdown, Shutdown>> message to itself.

-NOTE: `StopExecutor` message is sent when `CoarseGrainedSchedulerBackend` RPC Endpoint (aka `DriverEndpoint`) processes xref:scheduler:CoarseGrainedSchedulerBackend-DriverEndpoint.adoc#StopExecutors[StopExecutors] or xref:scheduler:CoarseGrainedSchedulerBackend-DriverEndpoint.adoc#RemoveExecutor[RemoveExecutor] messages.
+NOTE: `StopExecutor` message is sent when `CoarseGrainedSchedulerBackend` RPC Endpoint (aka `DriverEndpoint`) processes scheduler:CoarseGrainedSchedulerBackend-DriverEndpoint.md#StopExecutors[StopExecutors] or scheduler:CoarseGrainedSchedulerBackend-DriverEndpoint.md#RemoveExecutor[RemoveExecutor] messages.

 == [[Shutdown]] Shutdown Handler